-- 1.10 The new maximum average price has been modelled and forecast over a period of 12 months.
+- 1.6 The new maximum average price has been modelled and forecast over a period of 12 months.
 However, it will be kept under constant review, we will continue to monitor gas prices to identify if an additional review is required within that time period if required.
-We will complete another formal review in advance of 1 April 2024. - 1.11 The UR scrutinised FES' submission, ensuring that the maximum average charge per unit supplied is not more than the sum of the input costs allowed in the price control formula.
-On 23 August 2023, the UR held a meeting with FES, CCNI and DfE.
-Here, the rationale behind the change was discussed and any questions addressed.
-Following agreement, the UR then wrote to Firmus Energy stating that pursuant to condition 2.4.2 of the firmus energy (Supply) Ltd licence for the supply of gas in Northern Ireland, we approved
+We will complete another formal review in advance of 1 October 2024. - 1.7 The UR scrutinised FES' submission, ensuring that the maximum average charge per unit supplied is not more than the sum of the input costs allowed in the price control formula.
+On 20 February 2024, the UR held a meeting with FES, CCNI and DfE.
+Here, the rationale behind the proposed change was discussed and any questions addressed.
+Following agreement, the UR then wrote to Firmus Energy stating that pursuant to condition 2.4.2 of the firmus energy (Supply) Ltd licence for the supply of gas in Northern Ireland, we approved the decrease of the maximum average price per therm.